 |Important: This feature is only available if you have an active Defender for Office P2 instance.
 Analysts need to have access to Defender for Endpoint and Defender for Office 365 P2 for showing all data in the Threat Explorer.|

-Update 17 January 2021: Manual integration is not needed anymore
+Update 17 January 2021: Manual integration is no longer needed

 Defender for Endpoint integrates now natively with Defender for Office P2.
 Both configurations in Advanced Features and Explorer are not needed anymore.
 The integration is always enabled and an integral part of Microsoft Defender 365.

 Defender for Identity